hitch-2011/hitch-fe/README.md

 * [Error Handling](#error-handling)

 #### Login or Signup
-  - When a user visits the site they are able to signup or login to their profile.
+  -  - When a user visits the site they are able to signup or login to their profile.
 The login feature is under development at the moment, and seeded with dummy data for now.
+This is a great way to demo the application without having to sign up.
 <img src="https://media.giphy.com/media/0g3OcJGum2J8vgliaE/giphy.gif">

 #### Matched Rides
   - After a user signups or logins in, they are redirected to a matched rides view, which displays all rides within 4 miles of the current users route.
+Each matched ride is a clickable link and will navigigate to the detailed ride page.
 <p align="center">
   <img alt="giph of matched rides and user profile" src="https://media.giphy.com/media/9wjRWY2FySyyvDEyXo/giphy.gif">
 </p>

 #### Ride Profile
  - Using the hamburger menu, a user can view their own profile, or when clicking on a matched ride see the route details.
+This page allows you to see more information on the ride, including a users profile and map of the origin and destination.
  <img src="" width="500" align="center">

 #### Accessibility